ccao-data/data-architecture/dbt/models/default/docs.md

 - `sale.mydec` data is given precedence over `iasworld.sales` prior to 2021
 - Multicard sales are excluded from `mydec` data because they can't be joined to `iasworld.sales` (which is only parcel-level) without creating duplicates
+- Row uniqueness is complicated, and depends on the type of data you are interested in:
-- Sales are unique by `doc_no` if multisales are excluded.
-When multisales are _not_ excluded, sales are unique by `doc_no` and `pin`.
+    - If you exclude sales of multiple PINs ("multisales") by filtering where `not is_multisale`, sales are unique by `doc_no`
-- We include iasworld sales and mydec sales only if the mydec sale isn't already present in iasworld (calculated by doc_no).
-This allows us to use mydec sales for analysis or modeling if the iasworld sales ingest is lags behind mydec.
+    - If you include multisales but filter where
+      `not sale_filter_same_sale_within_365`, sales are unique by `pin`, `doc_no`, and `sale_price`
+        - The reason `sale_price` is necessary here is to handle some known duplicates in the source data.
+To remove these duplicates and make multisales unique by `pin` and `doc_no`, group your query by `pin` and `doc_no` and select either the maximum or minimum sale price.
+          We tend to prefer the maximum, but there is no inherent correctness to this choice, and the correct sale price to choose will depend on how you want to use the sales

 ### Lineage